javireqs/javireqs.github.io/_pages/projects.md

 ## C++ Projects {#cpp-projects}

 ### College Assignments in C++

-One of my projects involved implementing data structures in C++.
+One of my projects involved implementing a small playlist in C++.
 Below is a link to the repository containing this work, including a Linked List implementation.

 - [View C++ Repository on GitHub](https://github.com/javireqs/cpp-college-assignments)